-The 'CEC' incorporates the use of two damper doors.
-Operation is automatic: 1).
-Ventilation damper, and 2).
-Heat damper.
-The ventilation damper, which has a blower, constantly supplies the room with fresh air.
-This damper is always open for introduction of fresh air unless a).
-It is closed by the manual override switch, See FIG. 5, (in which case both dampers are closed), or b).
-If the room temperature drops below 64°.
+The 'EK' incorporates the use of a motorized damper door.
+Operation is automatic: The ventilation damper constantly supplies the room with fresh air.
+This damper is open for introduction of fresh air in conjunction with the evaporator fan unless it is closed by the manual override switch, See FIG. 5.